 I went to the bar and the girl there asked what the names of our Frenchies were.
-She had personalised cups with Claude and Lola’s names on, with some kind of frothy dog-friendly cream in it, and a little bone-shaped biscuit.
+She had personalised cups with the Frenchie’s names on, with some kind of frothy dog-friendly cream in it, and a little bone-shaped biscuit.

 The organiser also told us we could let our Frenchies off their leads.
 I was a little worried about this, but I needn’t have been.

-Once Claude and Lola were let off the leash, they explored the bar, sniffed the other Frenchies out and generally just got on with it.
+Once the dogs were let off the leash, they explored the bar, sniffed the other Frenchies out and generally just got on with it.

-We went to one of the snack stalls and bought Claude and Lola a Frenchie Café themed biscuit each.
-Claude didn’t like his, but Lola wolfed hers down in seconds!
+We went to one of the snack stalls and bought the dogs a Frenchie Café themed biscuit each.
+One didn’t like his, but the other wolfed hers down in seconds!